AnaeleJoshua/PregnancyCare-desktop/Readme.md

 # PregnancyCare-desktop
 # ![Project Screenshot](11.09.2025_17.42.49_REC.png)

-PregnancyCare-desktop is an Electron-based desktop application designed to streamline the management of patient records, diagnoses, reports, and ultrasounds in a pregnancy care setting.
+PregnancyCare-desktop is an Electron-based desktop application specifically designed for managing pregnant patient records, diagnoses, reports, and ultrasounds in a clinical setting.
 The project demonstrates modular architecture, robust backend integration, and a modern UI, making it a strong showcase for backend engineering and full-stack development skills.

 ---

 ## What Problem Does This Project Solve?

-Healthcare providers often struggle with fragmented patient data and inefficient workflows.
-PregnancyCare-desktop solves this by providing a unified platform for managing patient information, medical records, and diagnostic data.
-It enables quick CRUD operations, secure data handling, and seamless navigation, improving both clinical efficiency and patient outcomes.
+Healthcare providers often struggle with fragmented data and inefficient workflows when managing pregnant patients.
+PregnancyCare-desktop solves this by providing a unified platform for:

-**Additionally, PregnancyCare-desktop helps estimate conception and delivery dates, supporting clinicians in providing timely and accurate care for expectant mothers.**
+- Managing patient information and medical records
+- Tracking pregnancy-specific data, including conception and delivery date estimation
+- Handling diagnoses, ultrasounds, and reports
+- Enabling quick CRUD operations, secure data handling, and seamless navigation This improves clinical efficiency, data accuracy, and patient outcomes for expectant mothers.

 ---